rexyim/notes/hping3.md

     len=46 ip=172.253.124.139 ttl=108 id=0 icmp_seq=2 rtt=26.0 ms
     len=46 ip=172.253.124.139 ttl=108 id=0 icmp_seq=3 rtt=25.0 ms

->Lets try a UDP scan now.
+>For UDP scan you can switch out 1 with 2 now.

     ~$ sudo hping3 -2 192.168.10.1 -p 53
 >-p flag specifies the port number.
 We can even specify a range like